Rashee Rice

-Rashee Rice (born April 22, 2000) is an American football wide receiver for the SMU Mustangs.
+Rashee Marquan Rice (born April 22, 2000) is an American professional football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Southern Methodist University Mustangs.
+He was selected by the Chiefs in the second round of the 2023 NFL draft and won Super Bowl LVIII as a rookie.
+Rice also set the NFL record for the most postseason receptions by a rookie, hauling in 26 passes during the Chiefs' Super Bowl run in the 2023–24 playoffs, surpassing Ja'Marr Chase's 25 catches from the 2021–22 playoffs.

+In July 2025, Rice pleaded guilty to two third-degree felonies for his involvement in a March 2024 hit-and-run street racing crash in Dallas.
+He was sentenced to 30 days of jail time and five years of probation.
+The court granted him flexibility to serve the jail time at any point during his probation period, which means he can delay it as long as he remains compliant.
+He was suspended for the first six games of the 2025 season.

-Early life and high school
+Early life

-Rice grew up in North Richland Hills, Texas, and attended Richland High School.
+Rice was born in Philadelphia, Pennsylvania, but grew up in North Richland Hills, Texas, and attended Richland High School.
 As a junior, he caught 72 passes for 1,386 yards and 19 touchdowns and was named first team all-district.
-Rice was rated a three-star recruit and committed to play college football at SMU entering his senior year.
-He finished his senior season with 51 receptions for 841 yards and five touchdowns.
+Rice was rated a three-star recruit and committed to play college football at Southern Methodist University (SMU) entering his senior year.
+Constantly double teamed his senior season, Rice finished his final high school season with a modest 51 receptions for 841 yards and five touchdowns.

 College career

 Rice played in ten games as a freshman and had 25 receptions for 403 yards and one touchdown.
 He became a starter during his sophomore season and caught 48 passes for 683 yards and five touchdowns.
 Rice had 64 receptions for 670 yards and nine touchdowns and was named honorable mention All-American Athletic Conference (AAC) as a junior.
+In the 2022 season, he had 96 receptions for 1,355 receiving yards and ten receiving touchdowns.
+He had six games on the year going over 100 receiving yards.

+College statistics

+Professional career

+Rice was selected by the Kansas City Chiefs in the second round (55th overall) of the 2023 NFL draft.